 - Private tour?
 If you have booked a private tour (which I would definitely have done if I were a decent group and not a solo traveler), then you can decide everything yourself.
 Stay for hours, or just short!

-A LOT of people in the world are fascinated by whales and want to experience being close to them, in the sea.
+A LOT of people in the world are fascinated by whales and want to experience being close to them in the wild on a typical whale-watching tour.

 So a lot of people have a myriad of questions about watching whales as well, and here are the most common ones answered (for Samana, that is).